 The Advisor’s Role

-All Advisors have a minimum total of 5 years’ legal experience and are matched with a Participant based on their subject matter knowledge, scope of practice (where applicable) and practice setting experience, if relevant.
-An Advisor brings knowledge and experience to a Participant who has taken a client matter as far as they are able without the benefit of more senior guidance.
+All Advisors have a minimum of 5 years’ legal experience, may be practising or retired, and are matched with a Participant based on their subject matter knowledge, scope of practice (where applicable) and practice setting experience, if relevant.
+An Advisor brings knowledge and experience to a Participant who has taken a client matter as far as they are able without the benefit of guidance.

 Scope of the Engagement